Tooth Extractions in Alpharetta, Johns Creek and Roswell, GA

 Getting loose teeth is a normal part of growing up.
 In fact, it can even be exciting or something to look forward to.
 Sometimes, a visit from the tooth fairy can be all the motivation a child needs to finally pull that wiggly tooth out.
 Sometimes, it’s not.
 In that case, tooth extraction might be the best way to go!
 The clinical name for pulling a baby tooth can sound scary, but it’s really quite painless and easy.
 Learn more about Teeth Extraction in John Creek below!

 What Is a Tooth Extraction?

 Most babies start getting their first primary teeth around their first year.
 Teeth continue to erupt until the age of three.
 By then, they have a full set of 20 primary teeth.
-This cycle then repeats in 3 – 5 years when the permanent teeth have developed beneath the gums.
+This cycle repeats in 3 – 5 years when the permanent teeth have developed beneath the gums.
 Most kids start losing baby teeth around the age of 6 or 7 and continue to do so until they are 9 or 10.

 - Extreme dental decay

 - Chipped or cracked tooth

 - Space management for orthodontic treatment